Stall (fluid dynamics)

 Airflow separating from an airfoil at a high angle of attack, as occurs at a stall.

 In fluid dynamics, a stall is a reduction in the lift coefficient generated by a foil as angle of attack exceeds its critical value.
 The critical angle of attack is typically about 15°, but it may vary significantly depending on the fluid, foil – including its shape, size, and finish – and Reynolds number.

-Stalls in fixed-wing aircraft are often experienced as a sudden reduction in lift.
-It may be caused either by the pilot increasing the wing's angle of attack or by a decrease in the critical angle of attack.
-The former may be due to slowing down (below stall speed), the latter by accretion of ice on the wings (especially if the ice is rough).
+Stalls in fixed-wing aircraft are often experienced as a sudden reduction in lift as the airflow separates from the upper surface, which may be due to an increase in the wing's angle of attack past the critical angle or a decrease in the critical angle of attack.
+The former may be due to slowing down (below stall speed), the latter by accretion of ice on the wings.
 A stall does not mean that the engine(s) have stopped working, or that the aircraft has stopped moving—the effect is the same even in an unpowered glider aircraft.
-Vectored thrust in aircraft is used to maintain altitude or controlled flight with wings stalled by replacing lost wing lift with engine or propeller thrust, thereby giving rise to post-stall technology.

 Because stalls are most commonly discussed in connection with aviation, this article discusses stalls as they relate mainly to aircraft, in particular fixed-wing aircraft.
 The principles of stall discussed here translate to foils in other fluids as well.